tk0987/Neuron-APP/README.md

 It is well-suited for sensor reading compensation, like in autonomic machines.
 Most probably it could be used for denoising, encoding, and so on - but, really - it is hard thing to work with.
 It needs time.

 For example you can compute loss as a discrepancy between desired state (drone oriented horizontally, accel shows acceleration down) and current state - yaw, pitch, roll.
-And the net will return the change needed for acquiring desired state.
+And the net will return a value of the change needed for acquiring desired state.